opctl/opctl/website/docs/reference/opspec/op-directory/op/call/container/index.md

 |[file initializer](../../../../types/file.md#initialization)|Evaluate and mount|

 ### name
-A [string initializer](../../../../types/string.md#initialization) defining a name by which the container can be reached by other opctl containers and opctl host nodes.
+A [string initializer](../../../../types/string.md#initialization) defining a name opctl DNS resolves to this container.

-> if multiple containers are given the same name, network requests will be distributed (load balanced) across them.
+> if a name resolves to multiple containers, network requests will be distributed (load balanced) across them.

 ### sockets
 An object for which each key is an absolute path in the container and and each value is a [socket](../../../../types/socket.md) [variable-reference [string]](../../variable-reference.md) to mount.